They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 A last-minute move

-Last week, the District announced a new initiative dubbed the Talbert Street Task Force, composed of multiple city agencies and department heads that officials said would help residents forced to move out of the crumbling building, as well as those who choose to remain.
+Last week, the District announced an initiative dubbed the Talbert Street Task Force, composed of multiple city agencies and department heads that officials said would help residents forced to move out of the crumbling building, as well as those who choose to remain.
 Homeowners at Talbert Street said this was the first substantial action they’ve seen on the part of the D.C. government.
 City officials did not explain why the task force was not convened earlier.

 In an email to homeowners Friday morning, the District’s nascent task force outlined what aid D.C. had pledged to make available to the families affected by the deteriorating conditions at the Talbert Street apartments.
 They include the costs of renting an outside unit for up to one year and a one-time cash assistance payment meant to help homeowners who need to relocate immediately that, depending on family size, will range from $3,000 to $7,000.